shrutiyer/focs-assignments/day10/hw10-solns.md

 The intersection of L1 and L2 is L3 = {a^n b^n c^n}.

-By theorem 1, L3 is not a context-free languages.
+By theorem 1, L3 is not a context-free language.
 Therefore, L1 ∩ L2 = L3, L1 ∈ CFL, L2 ∈ CFL, L3 ∉ CFL is a counter-example to the proposition that the set of context-free languages is closed under intersection.

 b.
 Use the pumping lemma for context-free languages [Sipser pp. 125] to prove Theorem 1.